 What Does Crawled Current Not Indexed Mean?

 So what does crawled currently not index mean?
-Crawled – currently not indexed means that Google was able to discover your page and initiated the crawl of your page but determined to not include it within their index.
+Crawled – currently not indexed means that Google was able to discover your page and initiated the crawl of your page but determined not to include it within their index.

-On the flipside, if your page was discovered – currently not indexed that means Google knows about this URL and knows it exists but they haven’t initiated their crawl of it yet.
+On the flip side, if your page was discovered – currently not indexed that means Google knows about this URL and knows it exists, but they haven’t initiated their crawl of it yet.

 With crawled – currently not indexed, they initiated the crawl but determined not to index it.